EgorovGroup-UVA/lammps_install/README.md

 `brew --version`

 in the terminal.
-If nothing comes up, follow the procedure listed in **Homebrew and Git Installation** below.
+If nothing comes up, follow the procedure listed in **Homebrew Installation** below.
+If you do have the package manager, proceed to the section titled **Git Installation**.

-### Homebrew and Git Installation
+### Homebrew Installation

 Install Command Line Tools as a necessary precursor to obtaining Homebrew.
 This can be done by entering